d-flip-flop

 A flip-flop seems like a perfect digital device, but it lives in an analog world.
 Its promise of capturing data at a precise instant comes with a strict contract, defined by two timing parameters: Setup Time and Hold Time.

-2. Hold Time ($t_h$): This is the minimum time the D input must remain stable after the active clock edge has passed.
+2. Hold Time (tht_h): This is the minimum time the D input must remain stable after the active clock edge has passed.
 The internal circuitry needs this time to reliably lock the value.

 What happens if you violate this contract?
 You enter the realm of metastability.

 Imagine a ball balanced perfectly on the peak of a steep roof.
 It wants to fall to the left (0) or the right (1), but for a brief, unpredictable moment, it teeters in the middle.
-In a digital circuit, if the D input changes within the critical setup-and-hold window, the output Q might hover at an invalid voltage level or oscillate wildly before settling.
+In a digital circuit, if the D input changes within the critical setup-and-hold window, the output Q can exhibit one of several failure modes:

-In a complex system like a modern CPU, a single metastable event can cause a catastrophic failure.
-This is why we use the OSCILLOSCOPE_8CH in digisim.io to verify timing.
-By looking at the relationship between the CLOCK and the D input, you can see exactly when your signals are transitioning and ensure you aren't "racing" the clock.
+In a complex system like a modern CPU, a single unresolved metastable event can cause catastrophic failure.
+This is why we use the OSCILLOSCOPE_8CH in digisim.io to verify timing relationships—ensuring data is stable well before the clock edge arrives.

 Interactive Simulation: Building the Edge-Triggered D_FLIP_FLOP